13 Ripoffs at the Dollar Store You Need to Avoid

 Pet food and toys

 Pet food sold at the dollar store may seem like a bargain, but it may lack the nutritional value found in popular name brands, or it may even contain harmful ingredients.
 Pet toys at discount chains may also be made from inferior materials and contain chemicals that could be hazardous to your pet.
+Here's how many products actually sell for a dollar at dollar stores.

 Don't let the candy aisle distract you.
 If you're looking for larger quantities of candy, you'll likely get a better deal at a larger retailer.
 Plus, double check the expiration date as food sold at dollar stores may be expired.
 Check out these things you should never buy at a drugstore.